 Traditional resources tell us that John Barclay was born in 1720 and that he was the youngest son of Reverend Thomas and Anna Dorothea Barclay.
 His father, a noted Anglican cleric and missionary suffered from mental illness and died in 1726.
 The Barclay children grew up during the 1720s and 30s with their mother left alone to plan for their futures.

 The outbreak of hostilities ended any thought of retirement.
 In April of 1775, he was elected Captain of the first ward watch.
 In November he was elected to the Albany Committee of Correspondence.
-In 1776, he was the first patriot to sign the "General Association."
+In 1776, he was the first Albany patriot to sign the "General Association."
 At that time, he was called "chairman."
 In that capacity, his name was most prominent in Albany's association with the new revolutionary government and remained so until the New York State government was established under the constitution of 1777.
 Not surprisingly, in September 1777, he was appointed the first mayor of Albany under the new State government.

-In September 1778, Mayor Barclay wrote to the Governor apprising him of the general and focused situation in Albany, recounting his city's long and varied record of support for the revolutionary cause, and informing him that the city could not accommodate the 2,000 new troops rumored to be sent to Albany and billeted on the inhabitants.
+In September 1778, Mayor Barclay wrote to the Governor apprising him of the situation in Albany, recounting his city's long and varied record of support for the revolutionary cause, and informing him that the city could not accommodate the 2,000 new troops rumored to be sent to Albany and billeted on the inhabitants.
 It also profiled the social makeup of the region and also asked for protection against lawless abuse occasioned by the war.
 However, Barclay would not be able to provide much follow up as he was dead in less than six months.

 John Barclay filed his will in January 1779.
-It said that he was weak in body and mentioned his first wife and deceased brothers.
+It said that he was weak in body and mentioned his first wife and his deceased brothers.
 The bulk of his estate went to his "beloved wife" Margaret and his older daughter Charlotte Mc Carty.
 It also named six slaves and specified that they could choose their own masters.
 The city records noted his death on February 18, 1779.
 His will passed probate in June 1783.